Author: Brian Thomas Fletcher, MD

 Throughout this story, we’ve linked directly to the data sources where we got our information, but it may be helpful to provide further explanation for a couple of them.

 Most of our data, including state rankings on how much people spend, came from the Health Care Cost Institute, an independent nonprofit research organization that regularly publishes in-depth data from private insurance providers.
 We recognize that not every American is covered by private health insurance, but that does represent the majority of Americans overall and an even larger share of those who are insured at all.
-Our data came from a report published this year that covers a period from 2013 to 2017.
+Our data came from a report published in 2020 that covers a period from 2013 to 2017.

 Fair Use Statement